hrbrmstr/drill-sergeant-rstats/01-drill-in-more-than-10-minutes.Rmd

 ### Windows

-   TBD
+    Not possible.
+Need to use standalone mode.

 ## Wiring Up Zookeeper With Drill

 On Linux and macOS, it's best to have drill in `/usr/local/drill` (it's handy to symlink the full versioned directory to `drill` to make it easier to switch out/upgrade versions).
-On Windows, Drill is in `TBD`.
+On Windows, Drill is in wherever you [put the files outlined in the official manual](https://drill.apache.org/docs/installing-drill-on-windows/).

 The Drill directory structure looks like: